Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/sass-css-framework.md

 ## Breakpoints

-Nelson applications are built Mobile First.
+**NELSON** applications are built Mobile First.
 A number of breakpoints are provided by default and also tie into the Spacing helper classes and variables:

 ```
 - root: 0px